rustyeddy/rustyeddy.com/content/iot-project/wireless-sensors/_index.md

-Battery options in stereo with _smart_ programming of sleep and low power network protocols provide the potential of building sensors that can truely be "_set it and forget it" for years off a single battery.
+Battery options in stereo with _smart_ programming of sleep and low power network protocols provide the potential of building sensors that can truely be "set it and forget it" dutifuly running for years with a single watch battery.

 This will become a primary area of research and development for this project in the near future.